The Big House

 The Antanala worship the spirits of their ancestors, they do nothing without consulting the spirits.
 Do you want to grow vegetables?
 Only if it is allowed!
 Marry that sweet girl from another tribe?
 That will not make the spirits happy!
 Someone in the family sick?
 Somebody else has done something that made the spirits angry!
 These and other thoughts are incomprehensible to an average European, but to the Malagasy it is part of everyday life.

-From the capital we visited the area where we live now.
+From the capital, we visited the area several times.
 We spoke with various village elders and asked whether we would be welcome to come and live with them.
 When the village elders heard that we wanted to tell the people about Jesus, they unanimously agreed to help us where necessary.
 “If your news is really good then you have to come soon!”

-Now we have been living in Maroamboka since February 2017.
+We moved to Maroamboka in February 2017 and lived there until February 2022.
 Maroamboka is one of the bigger villages in the area.
 We started to do what our hands found to do (Ecclesiastes 9:10).
 Clean water supply was one of the first things that we have been working on.
 If you do not speak the language correctly, it is best to start with your hands and feet.
-Also, we are trying to create an awareness of the importance of a good hygiene.
+Also, we tried to create an awareness of the importance of a good hygiene.
 Things, such as good toilets or keeping the rats away (fleas on rats can pass on diseases like the plague) are self-evident to us.
 These basic things are taught in school.
 Schooling!
 Such a privilege, and in the West we take it for granted.
 It is good to be able to let people share in that knowledge.

-We have become good friends with the local teacher, Menja.
-Menja speaks both the official Malagasy and the Tanala dialect.
-We are teaching him English and in exchange he helps us with the dialect.
-Eventually, he hopes to teach his students some English as well.
+We became good friends with the local teacher, Menja.
+Menja speaks both the official Malagasy and the Antanala dialect.
+He helped us with the dialect.

-As we started to understand the Tanala dialect better, we also started translating Bible stories.
-Together with Menja we translated 41 stories in Tanala during the first period:
+As we started to understand the Antanala dialect better, we also started translating Bible stories.
+Together with Menja we translated 41 stories in Antanala during the first period:

-Besides the stories, we also started to translate the Gospel of Luke and the Acts of the Apostles.
-For the first time, people see their own language in writing!
-As noted earlier, most people cannot read or write and have a hard time understanding the official national language, Malagasy.
+Besides these stories, we also started to translate the Gospel of Luke and the Acts of the Apostles.
+For the first time, people could see their own language in writing!
+As noted earlier, most people cannot read or write and have a hard time understanding the official national language, Merina-Malagasy.
 How beautiful is it to hear these beautiful stories in your heart language.

-Armed with these stories, we will go from village to village.
+Armed with these stories, we went from village to village.
 Menja is already Christian and as the translations progressed, he became extremely enthusiastic.
-We sincerely hope that people like Menja will tell the Gospel of Jesus among their own people so that they can make their own choice.
+We sincerely hope that like-minded people will tell the Gospel of Jesus among their own people so that they can make their own choice.

 We are convinced that the biblical truths bring true freedom.
 Free to plant what you want; to marry whom you want; think outside the box whenever you want.
 With Jesus as Lord, you do not have to be afraid of the spirits any more.
 These spirits all have one thing in common: They are the spirits of the dead.
 Jesus, He who has been dead for three days has returned from the grave, is stronger than death.
 He is the Lord of the living.